Tecnativa/doodba/README.md

 ### How can I help?

-Just [head to our project](https://github.com/Tecnativa/doodba) and open an issue or pull request.
+Just [head to our project](https://github.com/Tecnativa/doodba) and open a discussion, issue or pull request.

 ## Related Projects